Strompy/Strompy.github.io/about.markdown

 Formerly, I planned and produced concerts with the Colorado Symphony, bringing a wide range of guest musicians to perform with the orchestra from Yo-Yo Ma to The Flaming Lips.

+In my spare time you will find me hiking, skiing, making music, and supporting Arsenal 🔴⚪️

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/) -->

 <!-- You can find the source code for Minima at GitHub: